 Asphalt or composition shingles are most commonly constructed from organic material or fiberglass.
 Asphalt shingles are built upon a base or mat that was originally made of absorbent cotton rags.

-In the roofing industry, an 18-inch wood shingle is referred to as “Perfection” and 24-inch wide shingles are known as “Royal.”
-A wood shake is a premium product, costing around $3.50 per square foot versus $2.50 a square foot for wood shingles.
+In the roofing industry, an 18-inch wood shingle is referred to as “Perfection” and 24-inch-wide shingles are known as “Royal.”
+A wood shake is a premium product, costing around $3.75 to $4.50 per square foot versus $3.00 and $3.75 per square foot for wood shingles.

 So, why do homeowners opt for the much more expensive wood shingling?
 The answer is…